|Nutrition Facts (per serving)|

-In a large saucepan, combine the butter and olive oil over medium heat and heat until the butter melts.
-Add the onion and garlic; cook and stir until tender, about 6 to 7 minutes.
+In a large saucepan, combine butter and olive oil over medium heat and heat until butter melts.
+Add onion and garlic; cook and stir until tender, about 6 to 7 minutes.

-Add the curry powder to the saucepan; cook and stir for 1 minute.
+Add curry powder to saucepan; cook and stir for 1 minute.
 (This helps bloom the spices in the curry powder and enhances the flavor.)

-Then add the flour, salt, and pepper to the saucepan; cook and stir for 2 minutes.
-Add the coconut milk and chicken broth; bring to a simmer.
+Then add flour, salt, and pepper to saucepan; cook and stir for 2 minutes.
+Add coconut milk and chicken broth; bring to a simmer.
 Stir until thickened, about 3 to 4 minutes.
-Stir in the raisins.
+Stir in raisins.

-Cut the chicken breasts in half crosswise.
-Place the uncooked chicken in the prepared pan.
-Pour the sauce evenly over the chicken and move it around in the sauce so the bottom is coated.
-Sprinkle the chicken with the coconut.
+Cut chicken breasts in half crosswise.
+Place chicken in prepared pan.
+Pour sauce evenly over chicken and move it around in the sauce so the bottom is coated.
+Sprinkle chicken with coconut.